thekosmix/wanderindia.blog/_pages/privacy.md

 **Photos:**

 * All photos on this blog are taken and owned by the owner of Wander India Blog.
 All rights reserved.
-* If you find any image owned by you violating the privacy, please
+* If you find any image owned by you violating the privacy, please contact through [our contact page](https://www.wanderindia.blog/about/).

 **Data Security:**